funakoshi2718/funakoshi-miner/README.md

 Funakoshi Equihash<144,5> Cuda Miner

+In release v3.6 performance of EuqiHash<144, 5> has been improved by 2%.

 In release v3.5 performance of EuqiHash<144, 5> has been improved by 5%.

 Release v3.4 supports EquiHash POW algorithm with parameters <144,5>.